 Transaction costs are incremental costs that are directly attributable to the acquisition, issue or disposal of a financial instrument.
 An incremental cost is one that would not have been incurred if the transaction had not taken place.
 Transaction costs include fees and commissions paid to agents (including employees acting as selling agents), advisors, brokers and dealers, levies by regulatory agencies and securities exchanges, and transfer taxes and duties.
-Transaction costs do not include debt premiums or discounts, financing costs or internal administrative or holding costs.
+Transaction costs or internal administrative or holding costs.